Poudingue/Fbx2Mitsuba/README.md

 	- if an object has multiple materials applied to it, it will create a separate mesh for each one
 	- materials are called by their ids
 - every object placed on the scene create a shape, referencing shapegroups, correctly placed, scaled and rotated.
-- meshes are stored in their respective folder
+- meshes are stored in a folder as .ply files.
-- everything is written in the “scene.xml” file, except for meshes, staying in their respective folder
+- everything is written in the “scene.xml” file.

 ## Roadmap